Provider Setup Guide

 Open Apple Developer portal

-Go to developer.apple.com/account and note your Team ID in the top-right corner.
+Go to developer.apple.com/account and note your Team ID on the Membership details card.

 Register an App ID with Sign In with Apple